-I am a passenger in this neighborhood, in this country…on this pale blue dot hurtling through the cosmos.
+I am a passenger in this neighbourhood, in this country…on this pale blue dot hurtling through the cosmos.
 I race my three-year-old daughter up the stairs of the Kiosko Azteca pyramid in Denver’s La Raza Park to show her David Ocelotl Garcia’s sprawling four-sided mural The Journey for the first time.
-She holds my hand as she twirls in concentric circles marveling at the spiraling Nahuatl iconography depicting the travails of the people of Aztlán.
+She holds my hand and twirls in concentric circles, marveling at the spiraling Nahuatl iconography depicting the travails of the people of Aztlán.
 She may or may not remember these stories; they are so easily forgotten.
-Memories are ephemeral—they shape-shift; they metastasize; they migrate.
+Memories are ephemeral—they shape-shift, metastasize, migrate.
 They are the journey and we the passengers.

 As the story goes, Ruben Salazar ducked in to the Silver Dollar Café when the Los Angeles riot police turned the Chicano Moratorium march into their own private hunting grounds.
 He wasn’t the type who panicked when things got hot.
 He’d served as a Los Angeles Times war correspondent in Vietnam, covered the U.S. invasion of the Dominican Republic, gone undercover to report on drug cartels, witnessed the Tlatelolco massacre in Mexico City.
 Salazar had just propped himself on a barstool near the entrance to the Sliver Dollar and was about to take a sip of beer when a 10-inch wall-piercing projectile of tear gas was fired through the doorway.
 It struck him in the head, likely killing him before his body hit the floor.

 The Los Angeles County Sheriff’s Department called his death an accident.
 They argued that officers were attacked by rioters while responding to a call from the owner of the Green Mill liquor store who had requested protection from looters (a claim he later denied).